Victor Cousin: Effect on primary instruction

-Writing period 1830 to 1848
+Writing period 1835 to 1865

-This period of official life from 1830 to 1848 was spent, so far as philosophical study was concerned, in revising his former lectures and writings, in maturing them for publication or reissue, and in research into certain periods of the sophical history of philosophy.
-In 1835 appeared De la Métaphysique d'Aristote, suivi d'un essai de traduction du premier et du douzième livres; in 1836, Cours de philosophie professé à la faculté des lettres pendant l'année 1818, and Œuvres inédites d'Abélard.
+This period of official life from 1835 to 1865 was spent, so far as philosophical study was concerned, in revising his former lectures and writings—in maturing them for publication or reissue.
+In 1835, there appeared De la Métaphysique d'Aristote, suivi d'un essai de traduction du premier et du douzième livres; in 1836, Cours de philosophie professé à la faculté des lettres pendant l'année 1818, and Œuvres inédites d'Abélard.
 This Cours de philosophie appeared later in 1854 as Du vrai, du beau, et du bien.
-From 1825 to 1840 appeared Cours de l'histoire de la philosophie, in 1829 Manuel de l'histoire de la philosophie de Tennemann, translated from the German.
-In 1840–1841 we have Cours d'histoire de la philosophie morale au XVIII^{e} siècle (5 vols.).
-In 1841 appeared his edition of the Œuvres philosophiques de Maine-de-Biran; in 1842, Leçons de philosophie sur Kant (Eng. trans.
+From 1825 to 1840, there appeared Cours de l'histoire de la philosophie and in 1829 Manuel de l'histoire de la philosophie de Tennemann, translated from the German.
+In 1840–1841, we have Cours d'histoire de la philosophie morale au XVIII^{e} siècle (5 vols.).
+In 1841, there appeared his edition of the Œuvres philosophiques de Maine-de-Biran; in 1842, Leçons de philosophie sur Kant (Eng. trans.
 AG Henderson, 1854), and in the same year Des Pensées de Pascal.
 The Nouveaux fragments were gathered together and republished in 1847.
-Later, in 1859, appeared Petri Abaelardi Opera.
+Later, in 1859, there appeared Petri Abaelardi Opera.

-Also during this period Cousin seems to have turned with fresh interest to those literary studies which he had abandoned for speculation under the influence of Laromiguière and Royer-Collard.
+Also during this period, Cousin seems to have turned with fresh interest to those literary studies which he had abandoned for speculation under the influence of Laromiguière and Royer-Collard.
 To this renewed interest we owe his studies of men and women of note in France in the 17th century.
-As the results of his work in this line, we have, besides the Des Pensées de Pascal, 1842, Audes sur les femmes et la société du XVII siècle 1853.
-He has sketched Jacqueline Pascal (1844), Madame de Longueville (1853), the marquise de Sable (1854), the duchesse de Chevreuse (1856), Madame de Hautefort (1856).
+As the results of his work in this line, we have, besides the Des Pensées de Pascal (1842), Études sur les femmes et la société du XVII. siècle (1853–65).
+He has sketched Jacqueline Pascal (1844), Madame de Longueville (1853), the marquise de Sable (1854), the duchesse de Chevreuse (1856), Marie de Hautefort (1856).
 Cousin was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1855.